 He manages and promotes concerts at DCU, including the Lunchtime Concert Series and the annual Fidelio Trio Winter Chamber Music Festival.
 He is also active as a choral conductor and baritone recitalist.

 He is currently leading the applied musicology project www.bridgingmusicalknowledge.com, and was Principal Investigator for Mapping Popular Music in Dublin, 2015-16 ,funded by Fáilte Ireland (Irish Tourism).
-He is author of the monographs Music, the Moving Image and Ireland (Routledge, forthcoming) and The Irishness of Irish music (Ashgate/Routledge 2009/2017) and co-editor of Music and Identity in Ireland (with Mark Fitzgerald; Asghate/Routledge 2014/2016).
+Earlier book publications include the monograph The Irishness of Irish music (Ashgate/Routledge 2009/2017) and the edited volume Music and Identity in Ireland (with Mark Fitzgerald; Asghate/Routledge 2014/2016).
 In 2012 he co-edited a special issue on higher music education for Music Education Research (with Stephen Broad, Royal Scottish Conservatory).
-He has presented conference papers and keynote addresses in Ireland, Australia, Austria, Brazil, Canada, China, Cyprus, Germany, Greece, Hungary, Italy, Lithuania, Netherlands, UK and US.
+He has presented conference papers and keynote addresses in Ireland, Australia, Austria, Brazil, Canada, China, Cyprus, Germany, Greece, Hungary, Italy, Lithuania, Netherlands, Norway, UK and US.
 In July 2004 he convened the biennial conference of the UK and Ireland branch of IASPM (International Association for the Study of Popular Music), and in July 2009 he chaired the 6th International Symposium on the Sociology of Music Education in Limerick.
 He also chaired the high profile Music Education Gathering in Dublin 2013 leading to the forthcoming book series Studies in Irish Music Education for which he is series editor.
-In 2016 he chaired the 14th Annual Plenary Conference of the Society for Musicology in Ireland at DCU.
+In 2016 he chaired the 14th Annual Plenary Conference of the Society for Musicology in Ireland (SMI) at DCU, and is a member of the organising and programme committee for the joint SMI/ICTM (Ireland) Postgraduate Conference at DCU in January 2022.

-His most recent publications include the co-edited books Ceol Phádraig: Music at St Patrick's College, 1875-2016 (with John Buckley; Peter Lang, 2019), Made in Ireland: Studies in Popular Music (with Áine Mangaoang and Lonán Ó Briain; Routledge, 2020), and a chapter on social media, diaspora and musical belonging in the Oxford Handbook of Social Media and Music Learning (OUP, 2020).
+Recent publications include the monograph Music, the Moving Image and Ireland, 1897-2017 (Routledge, 2021), the co-edited books Ceol Phádraig: Music at St Patrick's College, 1875-2016 (with John Buckley; Peter Lang, 2019) and Made in Ireland: Studies in Popular Music (with Áine Mangaoang and Lonán Ó Briain; Routledge, 2020), a chapter on Dublin popular music scenes in Geographically Isolated and Peripheral Music Scenes: Global Insights and Perspectives (ed.
+C. Ballico; Palgrave Macmillan, 2021), and a chapter on social media, diaspora and musical belonging in the Oxford Handbook of Social Media and Music Learning (eds.
+J. Waldron, S. Horsley & K. Veblen; OUP, 2020).

 Associated Postdoctoral Fellows